xarthurx/website_chairBeingAliveDemo/content/authors/Teresa/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+# email: ""

-# Organizational groups that you belong to (for People widget)
+# Organizational groups that you belong to (for People widget), available choices:
-#   Set this to `[]` or comment out if you are not using People widget.
+# Principal Investigator, Researcher, Scientific Assistant, Student Assistant, Administration, Visitors,Alumni
 user_groups:
 - Principal Investigator

 ---

 Prof. Teresa Galí-Izard is a professor of landscape architecture at the Chair of Being Alive, ETH Zurich.
 Her research interests include xxx.